 Ad Valorem Tax Benefits

-The MVP project could generate up to $2.0 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.
+The MVP project is expected to generate $4.2 million in annual county ad valorem taxes (property taxes) once the pipeline is in service.

 Residential, Commercial, and Municipal

 Just over 70% of Lewis County’s residents use natural gas as their primary source for home space heating.
 Commercial and municipal gas usage typically follows the same pattern.
 Native production wells provide a large portion of gas supply to the county’s consumers.

 The manufacturing sector employs around 200 people or only 3% of the workforce in Lewis County, with Viking Pools being the main employer in the sector.
 The MVP project could provide opportunities for re-investment in the county’s manufacturing sector as it would bring increased supply of affordable fuel.
 The recent boon in natural gas production, with expansions by companies like Nexus Drilling, Chesapeake Energy, Superior Well Services, has helped to offset the declining manufacturing sector.
 The project could allow for further growth in natural gas production, giving developers an outlet to major markets along the MVP route and in the Southeast.